Skip to content ↓

 Children start to use their Number knowledge throughout the Nursery, seeing connections with what they have learnt at Group Times.

-Final milestone: (Composite) Use, talk about and apply knowledge of cardinality and conservation, counting, comparison and composition in different play/real life situations.
+Final milestone: (Composite) Use, talk about and apply knowledge of cardinality and conservation, comparison and composition in different play/real life situations.

 Vocabulary: examples include ‘what do you see?
 How do you see it?’
 Noticing, subitising, pattern